 When you are the defendant in a trial, the burden of proof lies with the prosecution.
 However, in this situation, the burden of proof lies with you.
 An acquittal or no formal charges being filed does not necessarily mean you were innocent.
 It may simply mean that there was not enough evidence to convict you.

 In cases where you can not prove factual innocence, you may be able to have your record sealed rather than expunged.
-Under California Penal Code Section 851.91, you could potentially have your arrest record sealed under the basis of “legal innocence.”
-You may be eligible to petition to have your record sealed if you:
+Under California Penal Code Section 851.91, you could potentially have your arrest record sealed on the basis of “legal innocence.”

 - Were arrested but not charged